Elevation: 5,260 ft

 Willowdale Peak by Eric Pohlmann

-This peak is located due north of Long Tom Reservoir and centrally located in the southern half of the Danskin range, an area characterized by flats.
-It happens to be surrounded by both flats and higher peaks which gives it somewhat of a more enclosed feel than its neighbors, but lends by far the best views of Long Tom Reservoir.
-Its geology reminds of the nearby but much larger Long Tom Benchmark; both peaks resemble shelves slowly rising out of the east, and then abruptly terminate into west facing bluffs which make for fun scrambling.
-There’s private property in the area, so watch your step.
-Routes are relatively short, best access can be found by parking at Long Tom Reservoir, then simply pick your way up the fun west facing bluffs to the summit.
+This peak is located due north of Long Tom Reservoir and is centrally located in the southern half of the Danskin Mountains, an area characterized by flats.
+It happens to be surrounded by both flats and higher peaks, which gives it somewhat of a more enclosed feel than its neighbors, but lends by far the best views of Long Tom Reservoir.
+Its geology reminds you of the nearby but much larger Long Tom Benchmark.
+Both peaks resemble shelves slowly rising out of the east, and then abruptly terminate into west-facing bluffs which make for fun scrambling.
+There is private property in the area so watch your step.
+Routes are relatively short.
+The best access can be found by parking at Long Tom Reservoir.
+Then simply pick your way up the fun west-facing bluffs to the summit.

 Willowdale Peak by Tom Lopez

-Peak 5260 aka Willowdale Peak is located north of Long Tom Reservoir.
-The peak is composed of a massive hump shaped southeast to northwest trending ridge which divides the West Fork Long Tom Creek and Willowdale Creek.
-While the peak could be climbed from almost any direction private property limits legal access to the peak’s southeastern end.
+Willowdale Peak is located north of Long Tom Reservoir.
+The peak is composed of a massive hump-shaped, southeast-to-northwest trending ridge which divides the West Fork Long Tom Creek and Willowdale Creek.
+While the peak can be climbed from almost any direction, private property limits legal access to the peak’s Southeast Side.

-Turn north off of ID-20 onto the Pony Creek Road, [(E)(1) page 156].
+Turn north off of US-20 onto Pony Creek Road/Prairie Road [(E)(1) on Page 155].
 Follow this good gravel road north for 3.6 miles.
 Turn west onto the unsigned Long Tom Reservoir Road.
-There is a lot of parking available at this point, From the parking area the road fords Long Tom Creek and quickly deteriorates.
+There is a lot of parking available at this junction.
+From the parking area, the road fords Long Tom Creek and quickly deteriorates.
 A 4WD is recommended.
 Continue west for 0.7 miles and park.
-Note that soon after this point the road passes onto private property.
+Note that soon after this point, the road crosses private property.

 Southwest Face/Summit Ridge, Class 2

-There are many possible lines up the southwest face.
-The route shown on the GPS track (below) seemed to be the most efficient.
-From the parking spot head due north to a range fence.
+There are many possible lines up the Southwest Face.
+The route shown on the GPS track seemed to be the most efficient.
+From the parking spot, head due north to a range fence.
 Scoot under the fence and then climb up the gully west of the large rock outcrop on the left.
-Turn west once above the rocks and continue climbing up to the northwest toward the next gully.
-You should soon find a game trail that will take you under a short cliff.
+Once above the rocks, turn west and continue climbing to the northwest toward the next gully.
+You will soon find a game trail that will take you under a short cliff.
 Once past the cliff, the route moderates and quickly brings you to the top of the broad summit ridge.
 Continue northwest to the summit.
-My GPS measured the route as 2.6 miles with 649 feet of gain round trip.
+My GPS measured the route as 2.6 miles with 649 feet of elevation gain round trip.